Compare fixed rate tariffs

 What happens when my fixed energy tariff ends?

 When your fixed rate contract comes to an end, you’ll most likely be moved on to your energy supplier’s standard variable tariff (SVT).
-In normal times, the SVT would typically be more expensive than the fixed rate you’ve been used to.

 It’s usually advisable to start shopping around and looking for a new fixed rate deal within 49 days of your deal ending – that way you won’t be charged an exit fee for leaving early.
 This is known as the ‘switching window’.